rahulray30/Binary-Calculator-JS-/README.md

-# Binary-Calculator-JS-
+# Binary-Calculator
-This is a practice application of Binary Calculator!
+This is a practice application of Binary Calculator in JavaScript!